yireo/Yireo_GoogleTagManager2/INSTALL.md

     bin/magento setup:upgrade
     bin/magento cache:clean

-Please note `setup:upgrade` is required as of version 1.0.6 because we have added a new column in the database.

 ## Instructions for manual copy
 We recommend `composer` to install this package.
 Also, the method described here is not supported.
 If you are less knowledgeable on how to install extensions, use `composer` instead.
 If you want a manual copy instead, these are the steps.